gillius/webcrawler/README.md

     Output goes to stdout, unless -o specified; logs go to stderr

 Example crawl included test site: `./webcrawler -f src/test/resources/simple-site/index.html`.
 This example works on *nix shells or a Bash shell in Windows such as Git Bash shell.

+You may also want to add `-r sitemap` for sitemap output, or `-r raw -json -pretty` for a listing of the full data model.

 Windows systems: There is also a `webcrawler.bat` that works the same way.